Skip to main content

 Illustration of two buildings.
 Each has a wing at a 45 degree angle to the building that holds the solar panels.

-Placed at 45 degree angle to the building, the solar array at this industrial park in California was the largest installation of its time for a commercial space.
+Placed at a 45 degree angle to the building, the solar array at this industrial park in California was the largest installation of its time for a commercial space.
 Wells Fargo loans helped ensure its construction.
 Photo Credit: Wells Fargo Corporate Archives.

 Many homes today use solar panels as an alternative to the electrical grid.
 But technical limitations at the time turned heating and cooling into the most popular use of solar power.
 These thermal solar systems used the heat of the sun to warm water circulated through panels in copper tubes.
 Sophisticated air control systems manipulated the resulting air currents to make a building warmer or colder.